stavaughan/rgm-react-image-gallery/README.md

 ## Introduction

-Welcome to dam-demo-gallery!
 This is a demo app showcasing an image gallery using `react-image-gallery`.
 The primary goal is to demonstrate how effortlessly you can consume image data from the 'Lineups API' and represent a commercial user's personal image gallery.

 ## Getting Started